nagomi217/til/Javascript/how-to-copy-object.md

 // foo: 'foo', baz: Array(3)
 ```

-## Use the Object.assign()
+## Use the Object.assign() - shallowcopy

 - Copy Only the enumerable & own property.
-- It is Call Getter/Setter.
+- It is Called Getter/Setter.
-- If include same value then value is overwrite.
+- If include same value then value is overwrited.

 ```js
 const soruce = { foo: 'foo', baz: [1, 2, 3] };